Live From EuropeSaturday, July 4

 British Council faces more job cuts to help pay off £197m loan National Audit Office says agency proposes closing operations in 11 countries as part of turnaround planThe British Council faces cutting its workforce further and closing operations in 11 countries as it struggles to repay a crippling £197m Covid-era government loan that threatens its survival, the public spending watchdog has said.The UKs soft-power agency remains loss-making six years on from the pandemic and is not expected to make a profit until 2029-30, a report from the National Audit Office says.
 Continue reading...

-theguardian · about 4 hours ago
+theguardian · 17 days ago

 JPMorgan estudia lanzar su banco digital en España La entidad presidida por Jamie Dimon quiere ampliar sus operaciones hasta tres mercados europeos.
 Francia e Italia también le gustan.
 Leer